 - Master of Education (MEd).

-- Certificate of Advanced Graduate Studies (CAGS).
+- Certificate of Advanced Graduate Studies (CAGS/EdS).
+The CAGS is comparable to an Education Specialist (EdS) degree, and many states consider them to be equivalent.

 - Doctorate of Education (EdD).

 What can you do with a Master of Education?